-The Links Manager lets you easily add and manage external hyperlinks to a widget-ready theme.
+The Links feature lets you easily add links to a widgetized theme.

-Prior to the release of v3.5, Links were a core feature of the WordPress CMS.
-From v 3.5 onwards, the Link Manager section was removed …
+Before the release of v.3.5, Links were a core feature of the WordPress CMS.
+After the release of WordPress version 3.5, the Link Manager section was removed …

 How To Add A Link Section To WordPress

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

 If the Links item is not visible when you log into your WP admin area, you can add it via a plugin.
 In this step-by-step tutorial, you will learn how to add, edit, delete and manage blogroll links on your sidebar using plugins.

 Use this plugin to restore the built-in Links Manager, even if you update WordPress to a later version or remove all of your current links.

 Note: All this plugin does is add a single line of template code to WordPress to restore the hidden feature.
 When we last checked, the plugin had not been updated for some time, but it should still work fine.
 If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.

 Simple Links recreates the concept of the built-in WP Link Manager while removing the shortcomings of the deprecated functionality.

 To install the Link Manager plugin, do the following: